caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

 --------------

+.. _caTextEntry:

 caTextEntry
 ~~~~~~~~~~~

 is the equivalent of the Text Entry in MEDM

-   `Geometry <geometry>`__ is used for any object
+   :ref:`geometry` is used for any object
    **Description:**

 --------------

+.. _caMessageButton:

 caMessageButton
 ~~~~~~~~~~~~~~~

 is the equivalent of the Message Button in MEDM

-   `Geometry <geometry>`__ is used for any object **Description:**
+   :ref:`geometry` is used for any object **Description:**

 --------------

+.. _caToggleButton:

 caToggleButton
 ~~~~~~~~~~~~~~

 has no equivalent in MEDM

-   `Geometry <geometry>`__ is used for any object
+   :ref:`geometry` is used for any object
    **Description:**

 --------------

+.. _caScriptButton:

 caScriptButton
 ~~~~~~~~~~~~~~

 has no equivalent in MEDM

-   `Geometry <geometry>`__ is used for any object **Description:**
+   :ref:`geometry` is used for any object **Description:**

 --------------

+.. _caSpinBox:

 caSpinBox
 ~~~~~~~~~

 represents a simplified Wheelswitch

-   `Geometry <geometry>`__ is used for any object
+   :ref:`geometry` is used for any object
    **Description:**

 --------------

-`Requirements <requirements>`__
+Requirements
 -------------------------------

-| caQtDM requires that Qt, qwt and EPICS are installed.
+caQtDM requires that Qt, qwt and EPICS are installed.
 Actually the
 suported version are Qt4.6 and above, qwt6.0 and above.
 Qt5 needs at
 least qwt6.1.
 The synoptic editor (designer) is part of Qt and the
 caQtDM objects are plugged into the designer.
 This help can be called
 from the designer by pressing F1 on any object and requires the
 assistant which is a part of Qt. caQtDM runs in principle on any
 plattform and has been tested for several linux flavours and also on
 Microsoft Windows.
 For MAC OS probably some work has to be done.
 Qt
 requires actually on linux normally X11 on Microsoft Windows the
 native window system.

-| caQtDM requires that Qt, qwt and EPICS are installed.
+caQtDM requires that Qt, qwt and EPICS are installed.
 Actually the
 suported version are Qt4.6 and above, qwt6.0 and above.
 Qt5 needs at
 least qwt6.1.
 The synoptic editor (designer) is part of Qt and the
 caQtDM objects are plugged into the designer.
 This help can be called
 from the designer by pressing F1 on any object and requires the
 assistant which is a part of Qt. caQtDM runs in principle on any
 plattform and has been tested for several linux flavours and also on
 Microsoft Windows.
 For MAC OS probably some work has to be done.
 Qt
 requires actually on linux normally X11 on Microsoft Windows the
 native window system.

-`Command Line Options <commandline>`__
+Command Line Options
 --------------------------------------

-| caQtDM can be executed with the same options as MEDM; this to be
+caQtDM can be executed with the same options as MEDM; this to be
 compatible with its options. the following options are supported:

 | [-help \| -h \| -‌], *gives a description of the options*
 | [-x], *has no effect*
 | [-attach], *will attach to a running caQtDM*